freshbreathmint/sage/doc/development.md

 * I need to gain a more complete understanding of rust before I try to create anything significant with it.
 * Figure out how to initially structure the program, meaning: if the application will contain the binary, or if the engine/framework will.
 * Figure out how to do hot loading in a good way.
+* Define the rest of this document better because you know what to do.

 ### Starting Project